 This is where you link LED Groups with LED Effects to produce an overall lighting scene, with optional sound effects.
 For example you may want to apply an effect called 'flash white' to the LED Group called 'navigation lights'

-When you are finished with the controller, always shut it down using the web interface menu option or physical control button BEFORE disconnecting power.
+When you are finished with the controller, always shut it down using the web interface menu option or physical control button, and wait 30 seconds BEFORE disconnecting power.
 Failure to do so may result in damage to the operating system.

 The computer controller has a built in 2.4GHz and 5GHz IEEE 802.11.b/g/n/ac wireless LAN interface.
 This means that it can connect to your own WiFi network or be configured and controlled independently using its own WiFi network which you can connect your computer to.